 This allows us to ease fellows into the consultant role, and it allows us to offer Fellow/Associates a more competitive salary and to vastly improve their benefits and leave package.

-Fellows are granted 15 days of vacation, 5 days of sick leave, 10 meeting days, and $2000 in Professional Development Funds.
+Fellows are granted 15 days of vacation, 5 days of sick leave, and 5 meeting days.

-This fellowship position currently requires an active unrestricted Florida medical license.
+This fellowship position currently requires an active, unrestricted Florida Medical License (Training license is not eligible).
 We suggest that you view the Florida Board of Medicine website for information on applying for this license.

 Fellowship positions at the University of Florida are heavily competitive, and we have an abundance of very dedicated and well-trained faculty that oversee the fellowship training here in Gainesville.
 I therefore urge you to send your application in as early as possible to the address below so that we can arrange for an interview.